pgminin/tello-vision-telemetry-lab/README.md

 ## How it works
 - Experiment: fly your Tello with Tello Vision 1D Android App
 - Download Tello Vision Telemetry as a .txt file to your PC
-- Process telemetry and learn using Python, Jupyter Notebook, Matlab or Excel
+- Process telemetry and learn using Python, Jupyter Notebook, Matlab, or Excel
 - Experiment some more

 ## How to download telemetry data on your PC
 - From Tello Vision 1D App:
-1. At the end of your fligth with Tello Vision 1D App stop the video live and telemetry recording using "VIDEO OFF" button.
+1. At the end of your fligths with the Tello Vision 1D App stop the video live and telemetry recording using the "VIDEO OFF" button.
-2. Go to Statistics using "STATS" button.
+2. Go to Statistics using the "STATS" button.
-3. Share last flight telemetry pressing "SHARE TELEMETRY" button.
+3. Share last flight telemetry pressing the "SHARE TELEMETRY" button.
-4. Send an email to yourself with telemetry file as an attachment.
+4. Send an email to yourself with the telemetry file as an attachment.
 5. Download the attachment to your pc.
 - As an alternative use the provided telemetry demo files.
 You can play around with Tello Vision Telemetry Lab even without a Tello!